antonyanuraj/antonyanuraj.github.io/README.md

 ## Purpose

-The purpose of this README is to provides a step-by-step guide on how to host a resume on GitHub Pages.
+The purpose of this README is to provides a step-by-step guide on how to host a resume on GitHub Pages and introduce principles found in Andrew Etter’s book [Modern Technical Writing](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS)

 ## Prerequisites